By Dr. Elizabeth Clarke,

 Always active in church—the Rose of Sharon Missionary Baptist Church is her current church home—but she has also visited many times at Zion Hill Baptist Church, where LC’s Associate Vice President for Engagement and Enrichment, Dr. Joshua Joy Dara, is head pastor.

 “Mary has a positive attitude to self-development,” Dara said.
 “She loves to talk about the word of God, and she is quick to share her faith with anyone.
-I was so glad when she came to Louisiana College to further her education.
+I was so glad when she came to Louisiana Christian University to further her education.
 I knew she could do it.
 She is self-motivated, conscientious and hardworking.
 Also, she is an enthusiastic learner who seems to enjoy school and going to church.
 Today, I see the value of the support she provided both in the church and student life.
 I am so proud of her accomplishment.”